equalitie/Caislean/doc/role-doc/owncloud.md

 - click on the top-left menu and select "Apps"
 - select the PIM category
 - enable both Calendar 8.0 and Contacts 8.0 applications
-- logout : when you log back in, or whenever any user logs in, management of calendar and contacts becomes possible.
+- log out: when you log back in, or whenever any user logs in, management of calendar and contacts becomes possible.

 # Configuration parameters (ansible variables)